Geotechcompany/Fairwindholdings/README.md

-# Terra-coins Market Frontend
+# Cita Trading Groupt Frontend

-This is the frontend codebase for Terra-coins Market, a sophisticated platform for cryptocurrency trading and market analysis.
+This is the frontend codebase for Cita Trading Groupt, a sophisticated platform for cryptocurrency trading and market analysis.

 ## Table of Contents